 Your team needs to participate in regular Reality Based Training (RBT) to avoid exposure to the risk of church liability.
-Such events involve volunteer actors playing roles such as an active shooter, innocent bystander, plain clothes law enforcement officer who enters the room with weapon drawn, etc, These events normally require simulated ammunition or Simunition or might even be conducted with SIRT laser pistols which do not use simunition.
+Such events involve volunteer actors playing roles such as an active shooter, innocent bystander, plain clothes law enforcement officer who enters the room with weapon drawn, etc, These events normally require simulated ammunition or Simunition or might even be conducted with SIRT laser pistols.
 The key is to create the stress of a chaotic life threatening event that causes team members to react to foreseeable situations.

 Well recognized legal precedents provide that law enforcement agencies that fail to train for foreseeable situations will be held liable.

 Firearms and use of Force Training: Training must be tailored to avoid specific church liabilities in a safe and caring atmosphere.
 Potential church liability is a compelling factor when anticipating the allegation that armed school personnel are not in compliance with the guidelines for law enforcement officers spelled out by the U.S Supreme Court in Popow vs Margate, 476 F.Supp.
 1237 (Dist.
 N.J.
-1979) (Officer’s firearms training of going to a range twice a year; no training with respect to low light conditions, moving targets or firing in residential areas.
+1979) (Officer’s firearms training consisted of going to a range twice a year; no training with respect to low light conditions, moving targets or firing in residential areas.
 Entirely foreseeable that an officer from the City of Margate, a largely residential area, would have to pursue a moving suspect at night under low-light conditions).
 See also Young v.
 City of Providence, 2004 U.S. Dist.
 LEXIS 1847 (R.I.
 2004).
 Read more